Applying for a meat plant operator licence

 Step 1: Application

-- work with you to complete a business profile
+- help you complete a business profile

 Meat plant licensing information package